 A Local’s Guide to the Best Toronto Gardens

-1. Kew Gardens Park
+2. Kew Gardens Park

 Address: 2075 Queen St E, Toronto, ON

-2. Rosetta McClain Gardens
+3. Rosetta McClain Gardens

 Address: 5 Glen Everest Rd, Scarborough, ON

-I love visiting here in the autumn when the trees come alive with fall colours.
 It’s free to visit, and there’s free parking and washrooms.
 Definitely worth checking out if you’re in the area!

-3. Guild Park and Gardens
+4. Guild Park and Gardens

 Address: 201 Guildwood Pkwy, Scarborough, ON

-It’s a really cool spot to explore, combining art, history, and nature all in one place.
-There’s plenty of free parking and washrooms, making it easy to visit.
-After checking out the park, head over to Bluffers Park and Beach to see the impressive Bluffs.
+It’s located in Scarborough and there’s plenty of free parking, making it really convenient to visit.
+After checking out the park, head over to Bluffers Park and Beach to see the impressive Bluffs or hang out on the beach.

 5. St. James Park